 Looking for a way to import transactions that doesn't involve linking your bank accounts?
-Live outside the U.S. or Canada?
-Try File-Based Importing in the web app on a computer!
+Live outside of North America or Europe?
+Try File-Based Importing in the web app on a computer or iPad!

 If Direct Import isn't available for your financial institution, or you simply prefer to import bank files yourself, YNAB's File-Based Importing feature makes that easy.
 You can import the following file formats into YNAB:

 - CSV (only if the above formats aren't available)

 After logging in to your online banking account, look for the option to download or export transactions.
-Once you have your file (or files—you can import multiple at once!), you're ready to start the import process in one of three ways:
+Once you have your file (or files—you can import multiple at once!), you're ready to start the import process in one of two ways:

 - Drag and drop your file or files onto YNAB.
 Anywhere in YNAB—like magic!

 Once you've done this, you're just steps away.
-You've now got a few options and settings to make sure your transactions are coming in just the way you want them.
+You now have a few options and settings to make sure your transactions are coming in just the way you want them.